Tasman Dr Update

 The City is proposing to replace the outer traffic lanes with wide bi-directional walk/bike pathways.
 See this simulation.
 We support starting with Phase 1 from Fair Oaks to Vienna.
 Here are the benefits.

-• Adds elevated multi-directional paths on both sides of Tasman between Fair Oaks and Vienna, making it safe for everyone to walk and bike to local shops, schools, trails, & transit stops.
+Adds elevated multi-directional paths on both sides of Tasman between Fair Oaks and Vienna, making it safe for everyone to walk and bike to local shops, schools, trails, & transit stops.
 This project will right a historic wrong.
 You can learn the history of Tasman Dr here.

-• This project is our only chance to replant trees on Tasman (per 3 City Councilmembers).
+This project is our only chance to replant trees on Tasman (per 3 City Councilmembers).

-• Traffic on Tasman will be the same or better.
+Traffic on Tasman will be the same or better.

-• No impact on emergency response times.
+No impact on emergency response times.

-See the FAQ section for details.
+See the Project Details section for more.

 LOCALS WANT THIS PROJECT